-Day 5: Ponam Island
+Day 5 Ponam Island

 An entire day devoted to beautiful Ponam Island.
 Ponam played a major role in World War II.
 The island was occupied by Japanese forces in 1942 and retaken by Allied forces in 1944.
 American "Seabees" immediately constructed an airfield which was then handed over to the British Royal Navy.
+The British named the airfield HMS Nabaron and used it as a forward operations base.
+After encountering the enemy, it was not uncommon for damaged aircraft to crash when attempting to land and today the wreckage of several planes can be found in the surrounding waters.
+Of particular interest is Ensign Jensen's plane.
+The naval flyer was the only pilot to report a full-strength Japanese convoy that would have otherwise remained undetected.
+Unfortunately he was later killed when his plane crashed during a take-off from Ponam and the wreckage can be seen in a lagoon on the east side of the island.
+The terrestrial remnants of HMS Nabaron should attract the attention of our shore parties whilst the snorkellers will be keen to explore the plentiful bommies and coral outcrops found inside the Manus Barrier Reef.
+Coral cover is high and brightly coloured butterflyfish and parrotfish are common.
 Game fishing for marlin, yellow fin tuna, trevally and mackerel is possible and bottom fishing can produce quality catches of snapper.
 Ponam is adjacent to the longest coral reef in Manus Province providing plenty of opportunity for SCUBA diving.
-The ship's helicopter will again swing into action offering a unique prospective of the island's many lagoons and, nearby Manus Island.
+The helicopter will again swing into action offering a unique prospective of the island's many lagoons and, nearby Manus Island.
 There may even be time for a romantic stroll along your very own beach complete with coconut palms and a shimmering South Pacific sunset.

-Day 6: Hermit Islands
+Day 6 The Hermit Islands

 Today we begin to visit a region that was highly rated by the underwater explorer Jean-Michel Cousteau.
 The Hermit Islands form a 22 kilometre long barrier reef.
 They are renowned for their clam gardens and the snorkelling is truly spectacular.
 The gently sloping reef edge disappears into the blue depths with visibility usually exceeding 40m, allowing us excellent views of the marine life that inhabits the reef edge.
 Sharks, manta rays, turtles and large schools of barracuda and trevally all reside here along with the usual array of colourful reef fishes and invertebrates.
 For the divers - The Hermits also feature incredible reef formations where large schools of mobula rays, snapper, trevally and grey reef sharks are encountered!
 Fresh ocean currents also make for rip-roaring dives in channels chocked with giant sea fans and soft coral formations.
 Marlin and sailfish are also known to occur and hopefully the hikers will catch a glimpse of deer introduced by German colonists.
-In the afternoon the expedition boats will land at Luf Island - the only inhabited island in the Hermits.
+In the afternoon the adventure boats will land at Luf Island - the only inhabited island in the Hermits.
 Join the crew as we meet the locals and experience local village life.

-Day 7: Ninigo Islands
+Day 7 The Ninigo Islands